• 9 Reasons to Convert your Short-term Rental to Long-term

 Can a landlord refuse to renew a lease in California?

-Yes, in California landlords have the right to not renew a lease and terminate the tenancy at the end of the lease term.
-However, they must provide proper written notice as required by state law and cannot refuse to renew as a form of retaliation or discrimination against the tenant.
+Yes, in California, landlords have the right not to renew and terminate the lease at the end of the lease term.
+However, they must provide proper written notice as state law requires and cannot refuse to renew as a form of retaliation or discrimination against the tenant.

 How much notice does a landlord need to give for non-renewal?

-The amount of notice required for a landlord to not renew a lease varies by state, but generally ranges from 30-90 days.
-In California, landlords must give at least 60 days notice to terminate a month-to-month tenancy.
-For a fixed-term lease, they must notify the tenant within a window of time specified in the lease agreement, often 30-90 days before the lease expires.
+The notice required for a landlord to not renew a lease varies by state but generally ranges from 30-90 days.
+In California, landlords must give at least 60 days' notice to terminate a month-to-month tenancy.
+For a fixed-term lease, they must notify the tenant within a window specified in the lease agreement, often 30-90 days before the lease expires.

-What to include in a non-renewal letter to tenant?
+What should be included in a non-renewal letter to a tenant?

-A non-renewal letter to a tenant should clearly state the landlord's intent to not renew the lease when it expires.
-It should provide the specific date the tenancy will end after the required notice period.
+A non-renewal letter to a tenant should clearly state the landlord's intent not to renew the lease when it expires.
+It should provide the tenancy date after the required notice period.
 The letter should refer to the applicable terms in the original lease agreement and remind the tenant of their obligations, like leaving the property in good condition.

 How do I notify my landlord I am not renewing my lease?